maduhu/Documentation/DFSP/Pending Transactions Api/README.md

 ## II.
 Assumptions  ##

    * Merchant is the party sending the invoices.
-   * Client is the party who is receiving the ivoices and is able to approve/reject them.
+   * Client is the party who is receiving the invoices and is able to approve/reject them.
    * The merchant and the client are in different systems.
    * The merchant and the client are logged in to their systems.
    * Security is not a part of this specification.
    * Getting information about the customer accounts is not a part of this specification.
-   * Notifications are not a part of this specification, as each platform provides different means for that (e.g. google firebase notification services, SMS notification, email notification, etc.).
+   * Notifications are not a part of this specification, as each platform provides different means for that (e.g. Google Firebase notification services, SMS notification, email notification, etc.).

 ## III.
-Get client information  ##
+Get Client Information  ##

-The back-end will check whether the client is in the same system and if that's the case then it will return the respective information, otherwise it will query the central directory in order to obtain it.
+This API will return the information about a client (his first name, last name and a photo) based on client identification such as user number or phone number.

-### Api description
+### API Description

 ----